addisonj/ff-2019-smoth-operator/pres.md

 ### Our Approach To Kappa

-- We weren't ready to move to a new streaming transport and no trim Kafka seemed scary
+- We weren't ready to move to a new streaming transport and Kafka without trim seemed scary
 - We also wanted to avoid external automation or state if possible
 - Can we do this all inside Flink?